ryandash/Convert-and-Move-Anime/README.md

 ## Downloads:
   - [Hybrid from selur](https://www.selur.de/downloads)
   - [Ffmpeg](https://ffmpeg.org/download.html)
-  - Anime4k shaders can be downloaded from repository or directly from [Anime4k](https://github.com/bloc97/Anime4K) (Shaders in respository are the original anime4k shaders merged together into 1 file for simplicity)
+  - Anime4k shaders can be downloaded from repository or directly from [Anime4k](https://github.com/bloc97/Anime4K) (Shaders in respository are the original anime4k shaders merged together into 1 file for each mode for simplicity)
   - [Mkvmerge](https://mkvtoolnix.download/downloads.html#windows:~:text=repository%20directory%20yourself.-,Windows,-Download)
   - [Recycle](http://www.maddogsw.com/cmdutils/cmdutils.zip) (it is not necessary to send files to the recycle bin instead of deleting them permanently but I use it to avoid loosing files when I am making changes to the script.
 This is also an easy to use file that requires no install)